Kelowna Hiking Trails

 Difficult; Varied Terrain & Distances

 Take Hwy 33 out of Kelowna to the Big White turnoff.
 Drive to the parking lot at Big White Ski Resort and park there.
 You can walk up the Alpine area of the mountain.
 The best time of the year for this hike is August to see the Alpine flowers.
-The maximum elevation is 7,600 feet.
+Be sure to bring your camera along for the scenic spots, including those around Rhonda Lake.
+The maximum elevation is 7,158 feet (2,151 metres). #bigwhite #summerbigwhite #hikebiggie

 Brant’s Creek / Glenmore Valley Linear Park